 •Gender.
 Men and women have different ways of managing their grief.

-Here are some of other changes you might experience when grieving:
+Here are some of the other changes you might experience when grieving:

 For more information about the stages of grief, check out the Experiencing Grief fact sheet.
-If you need immediate help, you can also call the and feel your grief is overwhelming, you can also call The National Suicide Prevention Lifelineat 1-800-273-TALK (8255), or The Boys Town National Hotline at 1-800-448-3000.
+If you need immediate help, you can also call them and feel your grief is overwhelming, you can also call The National Suicide Prevention Lifeline at 1-800-273-TALK (8255), or The Boys Town National Hotline at 1-800-448-3000.